chinchalinchin/ontology/docs/DEFINITIONS.md

 ### Notes

+- Each in-game object builds up complexity in sequence by introducing another dimension of operation.
+- A _Tile_ has an image frame; it is painted to screen.
+The user cannot interact with a _Tile_ in anyway.
-- A _Strut_ has properties.
-A _Sprite_ has properties _and_ states.
+- A _Strut_ has properties in addition to an image frame.
 Properties determine how the in-game element interacts with other in-game elements.
+- A _Sprite_ has properties _and_ states.
 States determine how a given element is animated.
-This is the key difference between these types of objects: _Sprite_\s get animated, where _Strut_\s do not.
+In other words, a _Sprite_ has multiple frames and the currently displayed frame depends on the _Sprite_ state.